tskit-dev/pyslim/docs/vignette_coalescent_diversity.rst

 the trait under selection is just fitness, and there is no relationship between allele frequency and effect size.

+The steps will be:

+1. Run a coalescent simulation with msprime.
+2. Add SLiM metadata to the nodes, individuals, and populations.
+3. Add SLiM mutations with msprime, and edit the mutation metadata to assign selection coefficients.
+4. Run the SLiM portion of the simulation.
+5. Do some descriptive analysis of the results of selection.
+6. Add neutral mutations to the tree sequence.
+7. Do some descriptive analysis of genetic diversity along the genome.

+*******************************
+Mutation and recombination maps
+*******************************

+In this model, we'll also demonstrate how to modulate mutation and recombination rate along the genome.
+We'll do a simple example: a 9MB genome with three equally-sized domains.
+The first and last third of the genome will have high recombination (5e-8 per generation per bp), and the middle third will have low recombination (0.5e-8 per generation per bp).
+The mutation rate will be constant (1e-8 per generation per bp), but a lower proportion of mutations in the middle region are under selection: on the outside thirds, 3% of mutations are beneficial with a selection coefficient drawn from an Exponential distribution, and in the middle third, only 0.3% are (but with the same distribution of selection coefficients).
+This implies that the mutation rate *of beneficial mutations* on the ends is :math:`0.03 \times 10^{-8}` = 3e-10, and in the middle is 3e-11.
+We'll simulate these first, and only add the neutral mutations after everything else, at rates 1e-8 - 3e-10 on the ends, and 1e-8 - 3e-11 in the middle.

 ************************
 The colescent simulation